epabrego/DS203-DSOQuad/README.md

 Optional for HW 2.81 and later DEVICES ONLY
 -
--To get full speed oversampling, copy FPGA_281.ADR then FPGA_281.BIN in DFU mode to the device.
+To get full speed oversampling, copy FPGA_281.ADR then FPGA_281.BIN in DFU mode to the device.

 - Credits and contributors:
    - jakub.jelinek